-Cantey awards are the theatre’s performance awards.
+Cantey awards are the theatre’s annual performance awards.
 Canteys are awards to talented actors in the following six categories:

 - Best Actress